salatiel6/base8-encoder/README.md

 }
 ```

-So I get the number (which must have a maximum of 8 characters) and do the manual conversion from decimal to base32
+So I get the number (which must have a maximum of 8 characters) and do the manual conversion from decimal to base32.
 I had to do the conversion manually because I couldn't find a way to do it properly with `python-base64` library.
 The conversions it does are from another base32 pattern, not the extended alphabet.
-For manual converting a decimal number to a base32 we need to do like this:
+For manual converting a decimal number, to a base32 we need to do like this:

 ![dec_to_hex](assets/dec_to_hex.png)